View all Close all

 Yes, just as long as you put through your accommodation application for next year by the given deadline.

 The halls licence lasts for the full academic year.
 The exact term dates will depend on your course.
-Please refer to the accommodation portal for dates.

 You can arrive from the first date of your contract.
 This varies per person, but we will be in touch regarding your arrival beforehand.
 Our biggest arrivals weekend is 19-20 September 2020.